Bigger Fish to Fry: Politics and the Priority of Disciplemaking

 Making the Gospel the Issue

 When the Christian remembers that we have bigger fish to fry than the next election, we’re ready to orient on long-term gospel progress rather than short-term political expediency.
 We’re ready to remember that this election isn’t an indicator of our spiritual fruitfulness in the last four years, but our faithfulness in disciplemaking in the last generation.
 Wanna change the landscape?
 Invest, like Jesus, at depth in a few and teach them to do the same, and the world might be a different place forty years from now.
 If it helps, think of it as getting to work now on the 2052 campaign.
-More important than who we are voting for next week is who we are discipling right now.
+More important than who we are voting for today is who we are discipling right now.

 Changing the World for Real